codebitsofg/codebitsofg/README.md

 # 👨🏻‍💻 About me

 I'm a former Web Designer working as a Full Stack Engineer with a endless curiosity in the driver seat 🚀 I've started software development with bootcamps and certification programmes.
-And I've been loving it since!
-I've been mostly developing mobile and web apps since 2021.
+And I've been loving it since and been mostly developing mobile and web apps since 2021.
 I've worked in a digital agency and right now working as a Full Stack Engineer for a SaaS startup.

 * I live in Lodz, Poland, recently relocated. 🌈
 * I am especially interested in cloud and cloud infrastructure.